Watts to Amps Calculator

 Estimate current from a device watt rating.

-Check rough load math before using more detailed electrical tools.
+Check rough load math before using detailed tools such as voltage drop or Ohm's law.

 12.5 A